omicronrobot/projectproposal/README.md

-# Project Proposal for "Design and Fabrication of an Internet of Things Level-4 Autonomous Smart Fan"
+# Project Proposal for Design and Fabrication of an Internet of Things Level-4 Autonomous Smart Fan

 ## Abstract